 - ECON 3362 Natural Resource Economics

-Dr. Suteanu is an Associate Professor at Saint Mary’s University, Halifax, Canada, cross-appointed in the Department of Geography and Environmental Studies and the Department of Environmental Science.
+Dr. Suteanu is a Professor at Saint Mary’s University, Halifax, Canada, cross-appointed in the Department of Geography and Environmental Studies and the Department of Environmental Science.
 His research focuses on nonlinear analysis and modeling of natural systems; applications include climate variability, renewable energy, and natural hazards.
 On the other hand, he studies epistemological aspects of our interaction with the environment.
 His courses include Environmental Information Management, Statistical Methods in Geography, Natural Hazards, Environmental Pattern Analysis, as well as graduate and post-doc courses on nonlinear approaches to natural complex systems.
 He is the Chairperson of the Department of Environmental Science.